viviRbi/vyNote/frontend/Angular.md

 - To have dependenct injection, we specify the dependency as paramenter with accessor keyword, follow by a name we made, then a colon follow by its type (class name).
 Then we can use it by calling that name anywhere in the class
 - It is a shortcut for declare the dependency field, pass it in construtor then set that field equal to it

-What is an Angular module?
+## What is an Angular module?
 What properties should you set inside it?
 - It is a class with an NgModule decorator.
 Its purpose is to organize the pieces of our application and arrange them into blocks.
 It also allow us to sellectively adding classes from other module and re-export
 - Properties we should set insided it (imports) is modules.
 Ex: RouteModule, BrowserModule, Form Module

-What’s the difference between a JavaScript module and Angular module?
+## What’s the difference between a JavaScript module and Angular module?
 What are some common Angular modules?
 Js module | Angular module
 -------- | --------
 Each file is a module | A combination of diferent features, building blocks (component, directive, service, pipe) Organize code | Organize application

-How would you lazy load a module?
+## How would you lazy load a module?
 - First we must seperate some components to a features module.
 No app module should import this module or it'll eager load
 - Then, in its own component, or in its owned route module.
 - In the parent route module or app module, use loadChildren: es6 arrow function expression to import path to that module, then use .then to call that module class

 ## How have you used the HttpClient?
 What methods does it have and what do they return?
 - Yes.
 HttpClient is a wrapper over the JavaScript XMLHttpRequest API
-- Methods: get, post,
+- Methods: get, post, update, delete

 ## What is an Observable?
 What’s the difference between it and a Promise?
  Observables are just 1 way to work with async in JavaScript.
-It is not belong to Angular alone but resides in a Js library called RxJs
+It is not belong to Angular alone but resides in a Js library called RxJs <br/>
  It is a wrapper around a stream of value (datasource).
-It called the subscribe method which have 3 functions to handle, 1 is success - a must have and 2 optional functions for error and complete
+It called the subscribe method which have 3 functions to handle, 1 is success - a must have and 2 optional functions for error and complete <br/>
-An observable can only be accessed by a consumer who subscribes to it
+An observable can only be accessed by a consumer who subscribes to it <br/>

 oservable | promise
 ----- | -------